 - Creek Ledgestone — Features various sized stones with grout lines between stones.
 The rugged look of hand-picked stone installed with grout shows the natural variation of each stone.

 View the installation guides or watch the step-by-step videos on how to install TandoStone.

 What is shake siding?

 Shake siding consists of many wooden shingles, typically cedar, made from split logs and nailed together.
-Cedar shakes offer a rustic coastal aesthetic but are high maintenance compared to most other siding options.
+Cedar shake offers a rustic coastal aesthetic but is high maintenance compared to most other siding options.
 In order to maintain the look and weather protection of shake siding, shakes require annual oiling, painting, repair, and replacement.
 In order to get the same look without the intense maintenance, many homeowners choose vinyl or composite shake siding.
-A vinyl and composite shake siding will come in easy to install panels and provide a durable color that never needs to be painted.
+A vinyl and composite shake siding will come in easy-to-install panels and provide a durable color that never needs to be painted.

 What is TandoShake?

-TandoShake consists of composite siding panels that imitate the look of real cedar shake.
+TandoShake is the original and most iconic shake on the market.
+It consists of composite siding panels that imitate the look of real cedar shake.
 It offers the texture and appearance of cedar shakes that homeowners want and come in quick install panels that installers appreciate.
 TandoShake profile options include RoughSawn Cedar Single, RoughSawn Cedar Dual, Rustic Cedar 9 and Hand Split Shake.
-Other popular shake styles by Tando include Beach House Shake and Signature Stain.
+Other popular shake style by Tando is Beach House Shake.
 Their broad range of profiles will instantly add curb appeal and meet any architectural style.
 TandoShake is impervious to moisture, which allows it to be installed at ground level and for roofline applications.
 It complements a wide range of other exterior products and can be used to provide a stunning mixed material finish.

 Cedar Shake Siding vs. TandoShake